chef/chef-web-docs/chef_master/source/custom_resources.rst

 Define Properties
 -----------------------------------------------------
-..
-This file is hooked into a slide deck

 Custom properties are defined in the resource.
 This custom resource needs two:

 * ``instance_name``
 * ``port``

 These properties are defined as variables in the ``httpd.conf.erb`` file.
 A **template** block in recipes will tell the chef-client how to apply these variables.

-..
-This file is hooked into a slide deck

 In the custom resource, add the following custom properties: